influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.8/tools/api_client_libraries.md

     parent: Tools
 ---

-InfluxDB client libraries are language-specific packages that integrate with the InfluxDB API and support both **InfluxDB 1.8+** and **InfluxDB 2.0**.
-The client libraries on this page are available for writing data to InfluxDB using the [`/api/v2/write` endpoint](/influxdb/v1.8/tools/api#api-v2-write-http-endpoint).
+InfluxDB client libraries are language-specific packages that integrate with the InfluxDB 2.0 API and support both **InfluxDB 1.8+** and **InfluxDB 2.0**.

-For information about client libraries compatible with InfluxDB 1.7 and earlier, see [InfluxDB 1.7 API client libraries](/influxdb/v1.7/tools/api-client-libraries).

->**Note:** We highly recommend using these new client libraries to prepare for conversion to InfluxDB 2.0 and InfluxDB Cloud 2.0.
-When you write data to the `/api/v2/write` endpoint, you specify a database and retention policy, which is converted to a [bucket](https://v2.docs.influxdata.com/v2.0/reference/glossary/#bucket)--the new data store in InfluxDB 2.0.
+>**Note:** We recommend using the new client libraries on this page to write to the `/api/v2/write` endpoint and prepare for conversion to InfluxDB 2.0 and InfluxDB Cloud 2.0.
+For more information, see [InfluxDB 2.0 API compatibility endpoints](/influxdb/v1.8/tools/api/#influxdb-2.0-compatibility-endpoints).
+Client libraries for [InfluxDB 1.7 and earlier](/influxdb/v1.7/tools/api-client-libraries) may continue to work, but are not maintained by InfluxData.

 ## Client libraries